import pandas as pd

 "Adj Close": "adjusted",

-"Volume": "volume"
+"Volume": "volume"}

-}) )
+) )

-different stock symbols.
+The resulting dataframe contains 173,093 daily observations for 30 different stock symbols.
 Figure 3 illustrates the time series of downloaded adjusted prices for each of the constituents of the Dow Jones index.
-Make sure you understand every single line of code!
-What are the arguments of aes()
+We again draw on the mizani

 ?
 Which alternative geoms

 could you use to visualize the time series?
-Hint: if you do not know the answers try to change the code to see what difference your intervention causes.
+Hint: If you do not know the answers, try to change the code to see what difference your intervention causes.

-= (ggplot(index_prices,
+= (

-+ labs(x="", y="", color="",
+geom_line() ="", y="", color="",

-="Stock prices of DOW index constituents")
+labs(x="Stock prices of DOW index constituents") +

-) index_prices_figure.draw()
+) prices_daily_figure.draw()

 Do you notice the small differences relative to the code we used before? yf.download(symbols)

-returns a data frame for several symbols as well.
-All we need to do to illustrate all symbols simultaneously is to include color = symbol
+returns a dataframe for several symbols as well.
+All we need to do to illustrate all symbols simultaneously is to include color="symbol"

 in the ggplot